-At Harvills Hawthorn Primary School, Bug Club is our chosen reading scheme.
-All children are provided with a reading book to take home and have access to Bug Club online.
+At Harvills Hawthorn Primary School, Bug Club is our chosen, fully-decodeable reading scheme.
+All pupils are provided with a reading book to take home and have access to Bug Club online.
 Books are banded according to difficulty.
 Class teachers ensure that pupils are reading books from the book band that is most appropriate to their reading ability.
 We encourage our pupils to read at home at least three times a week and ask parents to write in their child's reading diary.
 These diaries are a method of communication between home and school.
-The minimum expectation is that an adult listens to pupils read their Bug Club book once a week.
+The minimum expectation is that an adult listen to pupils read their Bug Club book once a week.
 Once pupils have finished their book, staff will check their understanding.
+Research suggests that multiple reading of a text helps to develop a pupil's reading fluency and comprehension skills.
+For this reason, pupils may be given the same text to read at a later date.